Miro-Ecosystem/terraform-provider-miro/README.md

 # Terraform Provider for Miro

-The Terraform Spinnaker Miro is a plugin for Terraform that allows for the full lifecycle management of Miro API resources.
+The Terraform Miro is a plugin for Terraform that allows for the full lifecycle management of Miro API resources.
 This provider is maintained by [@KeisukeYamashita](https://github.com/KeisukeYamashita).

 ## Contributing